 Some chronic conditions are considered rare and are not supported by our internal case management program.
 Members with these conditions are difficult to proactively identify, resource intensive to manage, and if not closely monitored result in high ER and hospitalization.
-Diabetes is one of the most prevalent conditions in our Medicare population and the complications of that disease impact many body systems.
+Diabetes, cardiovascular, COPD and other comorbidities are all prevalent conditions in our Medicare population and the complications of that disease impact many body systems.